json420/degu/doc/degu.misc.rst

     concisely as possible, but it may not always be as flexible as you need.
     When more flexibility is needed, please manually construct a :class:`degu.server.Request` instance.

+.. function:: mkuri(*path, query=None)

+    Build an HTTP request URI from RGI *path* and *query* components.

+    For example:

+    >>> from degu.misc import mkuri
+    >>> mkuri('foo', 'bar', query='k=V')
+    '/foo/bar?k=V'

+    This function provides the inverse of the parsing that will be done by an RGI compatible server, and likewise provides the inverse of the parsing done by the :func:`mkreq()` helper function.

+    This function especially makes it easier to build random request URIs from a number of components, for example:

+    >>> component = 'my-random-URI-component'
+    >>> mkuri('foo', component)
+    '/foo/my-random-URI-component'

+    This function correctly round-trips the full RGI query semantics, which differentiate between no query versus merely an empty query.

+    For example, when there's no query:

+    >>> mkuri('foo', query=None)
+    '/foo'

+    When there's an empty query:

+    >>> mkuri('foo', query='')
+    '/foo?'

+    And when there's a non-empty query:

+    >>> mkuri('foo', query='hello=world')
+    '/foo?hello=world'

 :class:`TempServer`